AEmilioDiStefano/ros2_ws/instructions_IRL.md

 (depicted above is one example of a viable option, your ON / OFF switch may look different)

-## AT LEAST TWO 3.7V 18650 Li-ion battery (at least 2,200 mAh) (make sure to get the bettery charger!)
+## AT LEAST TWO 3.7V 18650 Li-ion battery (at least 2,200 mAh) (make sure to also get the battery charger!)

 ![host-and-port](media/li-ion_batteries.jpeg)
 <br>